J-C-V/symfony-docker/README.md

 # Symfony Docker SSE Demo (Backend)
+This demo works in tandem with [VUE Docker SSE Demo](https://github.com/J-C-V/vue-docker-sse-demo).
 Based on [Dunglas' symfony-docker project](https://github.com/dunglas/symfony-docker) with added Microsoft SQL Server support.
 There is no stable Microsoft SQL Server PHP driver support for PHP 8.2 yet, so the template is currently using PHP 8.1.
 Initial Microsoft SQL Server setup is based on https://github.com/twright-msft/mssql-node-docker-demo-app.

 This demo showcases how to utilize the [Mercure protocol](https://symfony.com/doc/current/mercure.html) to push data